glaziermag/codex/README.md

 ## Observability

 Tracing is exported using the OTLP protocol.
+Prometheus metrics are exposed on `/metrics` from the HTTP server.
 An example Grafana dashboard and a Prometheus `ServiceMonitor` can be found in the `monitoring/` directory.

+To enable metrics locally, run the application and scrape `localhost:3000/metrics`.

 ## Development